idugalic/digital-restaurant/README.md

 ![](digital-restaurant.png)

 ### Core subdomains
 Some sub-domains are more important to the business then others.
-This is the domain that you want your most experienced people working on.
+This are the subdomains that you want your most experienced people working on.
 Those are **core subdomains**:

 - [Courier subdomain](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-courier)
 - [Restaurant subdomain](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-restaurant)